jeantimex/ios-swift-collapsible-table-section/README.md

 Sometimes you might want to implement the collapsible cells in a grouped-style table, I have a separate demo at [https://github.com/jeantimex/ios-swift-collapsible-table-section-in-grouped-section](https://github.com/jeantimex/ios-swift-collapsible-table-section-in-grouped-section).
 The implementation is pretty much the same but slightly different.

+## Can I use it as a pod? ##

+I am making a pod in a separate repo: [CollapsibleTableSectionViewController](https://github.com/jeantimex/CollapsibleTableSectionViewController), and I just get started, designing the interfaces etc, so it will take some time to finish.

 ## License ##

 This project is licensed under the MIT license, Copyright (c) 2017 Yong Su.
 For more information see `LICENSE.md`.